Saucony Breakthru Review Facts

 With two newer versions ahead of it, the original Breakthru is deeply discounted, making it a great bargain.
 Price is between the mid $40 range to just under $100.
 However, paying close to $100 for this version would be very unwise considering you could just buy the latest model for the same price.
 Paying around the $50 range is more like it.
 Sizes and color options are limited so finding a particular style you favor can prove to be challenging.

 As previously indicated, the outsole combines two types of rubber technologies, XT-900 & IBR+.
-Traction is largely generated through the use of XT-900 materials which are designed for added durability, whereas IBR+ is made from softer blown rubber material which helps with cushioning.
+Traction is largely generated through the use of XT-900 materials which are designed for added durability, whereas IBR+ is made from a soft blown rubber material which helps with cushioning.
 The outsole has moderate treading which functions for varying degrees of grip on the roads.

-Flexibility is one of the biggest drawbacks for the Breakthru but something that has been largely improved in the latter versions.
+Flexibility is one of the biggest drawbacks for the Breakthru but something that has been largely improved in the later versions.
 By its very nature, Power Grid midsole units are firm and less flexible than other platforms.
 So in this sense, a bit of constricted feel in the midsole is to be expected.
 The main drawback lies in the shoe’s upper mesh which lacks stretch.
 In addition, many users have problems with the forefoot area of the shoe fitting too tight.
 Despite improvements in the updated versions, flexibility still remains a persistent issue with the Breakthru.
-Hopefully, its an issue that Saucony can look to improve for any future updates.
+Hopefully, it's an issue that Saucony can look to improve for any future updates.

 , so it is expected that a runner will already have good mechanics before lacing up in a pair of these.
 Stability is mostly achieved through a runner’s own footwork.
 The Breakthru will work in conjunction with your gait as a compliment rather than as a correction.